West Gilgo Beach, New York: Noteworthy projects

 In July 2011, West Gilgo Beach residents united to beautify the community via a large-scale mural painting in the beach-access tunnel.

 Geography

-West Gilgo Beach is located on Jones Beach Island, a barrier island situated between the Atlantic Ocean and the Great South Bay of Long Island.
+West Gilgo Beach is located on Jones Beach Island, a barrier island between the Atlantic Ocean and the Great South Bay of Long Island.
 West Gilgo Beach is an L-shaped community with two roads: Ocean Walk, which begins at the border of Nassau County and Suffolk County and extends east along Ocean Parkway, and Bay Walk, which begins at the gate and heads north towards the South Oyster Bay.
-West Gilgo Beach is a Right-in/right-out exit from Ocean Parkway, between Tobay Beach and Gilgo Beach.
+West Gilgo Beach is a right-in/right-out exit from Ocean Parkway, between Tobay Beach and Gilgo Beach.